Uraeginthus

 Uraeginthus is a genus of small seed-eating birds in the family Estrildidae that are found in Sub-Saharan Africa.

+Taxonomy

 The genus was introduced by the German ornithologist Jean Cabanis in 1851.
 The type species was subsequently designated as the red-cheeked cordon-bleu.
 The name Uraeginthus combines the Ancient Greek words oura "tail" and aiginthos for an unknown bird, perhaps a finch.

+Species

 It contains the following three species: